fbpx

 Her art has been contextualized within the discourses of the Latin American avant-garde, the feminine renaissance of craftsmanship, fiber art, modernist abstraction and the search for new postmodernist meanings.

 He has had close to one hundred solo exhibitions and has participated in more than one hundred group exhibitions in renowned institutions around the world.
-His work is part of 24 permanent collections, including the Banco de la República Art Collection, the collection of the Musée d’Art Moderne de la Ville de Paris, the Museum of Modern Art in New York, the Metropolitan Museum of Art, the Kyoto Museum of Modern Art.
-Two of his works are exhibited at the Miguel Urrutia Art Museum of the Banco de la República.
+Her work is part of 24 permanent collections, including the Banco de la República Art Collection, the collection of the Musée d’Art Moderne de la Ville de Paris, the Museum of Modern Art in New York, the Metropolitan Museum of Art, the Kyoto Museum of Modern Art.
+Two of her works are exhibited at the Miguel Urrutia Art Museum of the Banco de la República.

 3. Beatriz Gonzalez

-His work complements the photojournalism and national press of a country at war, which often suffers from oblivion and uncertainty.
+Her work complements the photojournalism and national press of a country at war, which often suffers from oblivion and uncertainty.

 4. Debora Arango